 Constituents who are trying to sell/re-mortgage leasehold flats in blocks are asking about a new requirement for an EWS1 form.
 This page explains what the EWS process is and associated issues.

 Shared ownership (England): the fourth tenure?
 (1 MB, PDF)

 Housing policy is devolved and there are different rules around shared ownership in Wales, Scotland and Northern Ireland.
 This briefing paper focuses on shared ownership in England and provides links to information on other parts of the UK.

 Shared ownership (sometimes known as ‘part buy, part rent’) enables people to buy a share of a property (usually between 25% and 75%) and pay a subsidised rent on the remaining share.
-Purchasing a share in a property requires a smaller deposit and mortgage, thereby making it a more affordable route into home ownership than buying at the full market price.
+Purchasing a share in a property requires a smaller deposit and mortgage, thereby making it a more affordable route into home ownership.

 Shared ownership properties are always leasehold.
 The precise terms and conditions of shared ownership schemes can vary by housing provider.
 However, lease agreements normally include: the ability to buy further shares in the property over time (a process known as ‘staircasing’) until eventually attaining full ownership; the shared owner taking on full responsibility for repairs and maintenance of the property; and restrictions on the way in which the property can be used and resold.
 Several issues identified by shared owners appear to arise from the fact that they are long leaseholders – many of their concerns are shared with other long leaseholders who do not own on a shared ownership basis.

 How large is the shared ownership sector?